jw1912/Kimbo/README.md

 # Kimbo

 Kimbo is a UCI compatible chess engine written in Rust.
+It is now succeeded by [akimbo](https://github.com/JacquesRW/akimbo).

 #### Compiling